-These programs are free and available to LAUSD elementary and middle schools thanks to the generosity of The Maxwell H. Gluck Foundation.
+These programs are free and available to LAUSD elementary and middle schools thanks to the generosity of The Max H. Gluck Foundation.

 For Grades 3-5